ivanfslee/mastermind/readme.md

 The game has 2 phases.
 The setup phase and the main game loop.

 The setup phase prompts the user for certain information such as difficulty level, player name, opponent type (human or computer), and role type (codemaker or codebreaker).

+The main game loop involves comparing the Codebreaker's guess against the Codemaker's code.
+If the guess matches the code, then the Codebreaker wins!
+If the guess doesn't match the code, feedback is given to the Codebreaker indicating how many numbers and locations they got correct.
+If the Codebreaker runs out of guesses without guessing the code correctly, then the game is over.

 **Setup phase**